 In order to facilitate the computation of the standard errors for the common EU indicators, for the equivalised disposable income, for the unadjusted gender pay gap and for a list of income components, countries should1 fill in this (these) variable(s) (in the case of systematic selection) for ALL panels and waves in the file, and not only the first one of the sub-sample (being the year of the selection of the concerned household).
-The recorded information,

-1 Agreement during the Living Conditions Working Group meeting in June 2009 however, always refers to the situation at the time of the selection of the concerned household.
+The recorded information, however, always refers to the situation at the time of the selection of the concerned household.
 The above definition also applies to the newentries from the second wave onwards.